LMazzole/ArdFSM/README.md

  >dot.exe

 4. Exit the command window.
-5. Go to the **Control Panel →  System and Security → System**, and on the right side navigation panel, you will see the link Advanced systems settings.
+5. Go to the **Control Panel →  System and Security → System**, and on the navigation panel on the right side, you will see the link Advanced systems settings.
-6. Once there in advance settings, a dialogue box will open which will show the button Environment Variables.
+6. Once in advanced systems settings, a dialogue box will open and show the button Environment Variables.
 Click on the button Environment Variables.
 7. Select the entry "Path" on the system variables section and add C:\Program Files (x86)\Graphviz **X.XX** \bin to the existing path.

 [Source: [Atlassin-How to install Graphviz(Windows,Mac,Linux)](<https://bobswift.atlassian.net/wiki/spaces/GVIZ/pages/20971549/How+to+install+Graphviz+software>), [Generating a callgraph in Doxygen](<https://romanegloo.wordpress.com/2012/03/29/generating-a-callgraph-by-using-doxygen-and-graphviz-13/>)]